Emmanuelxsx/DevOps-Project/README.md

-# These following projects have been implemented
+# These following Projects have been Implemented

 1. Linux Practice Project
 2. Git Project